User Manual – Durst

 1.4.5.
 Create Production Job for Print Items in an Order Item

-Starting with version 1.19.2, it is now possible to create a Production Job for all Print Items of a specific Order Item.
-Previously, a Production Job could only be created for all or selected Print Items within an entire Order.
-With this Update, individual Order Items can now be edited [95] or deleted [96] as well.
+Starting with version 1.19.2, it is now possible to create a Production Job for all Print Items within a specific Order Item.
+Previously, a Production Job could only be created for all or selected Print Items across an entire Order.
+With this Update, individual Order Items can now also be edited [95] or deleted [96].

 To use the new feature to create a Production Job for all Print Items in an Order Item, proceed as follows: